-What Does it Take to Be a Forest and Conservation Technician?
+What is a Forest and Conservation Technician?

-Conservation Technician Example Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
+Job Description: Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
 May compile data pertaining to size, content, condition, and other characteristics of forest tracts, under the direction of foresters; or train and lead forest workers in forest propagation, fire prevention and suppression.
 May assist conservation scientists in managing, improving, and protecting rangelands and wildlife habitats.

 - Plan and supervise construction of access routes and forest roads.